 Concerning the storage of imaging data, both the 800D and the X-U Typ 113 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 800D and Leica X-U (Typ 113) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon G1 X Mark III||Y||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 |Leica Q Typ 116||Y||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 800D has a microphone port, which is missing on the X-U Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the X-U Typ 113 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the X-U Typ 113 does not have a direct predecessor.
+Both the 800D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 800D was replaced by the Canon 850D, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is the Canon 800D better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.